While a favorite healthy snack for people, grapes, raisins, and Zante currants can cause kidney failure in dogs.

 Why are raisins, grapes, and currants toxic?

 Currently, it is not known why these fruits are toxic.
-Over the years, there has been speculation as to whether the toxicity may be due to a mycotoxin (a toxic substance produced by a fungus or mold) or a salicylate (aspirin-like) drug that may be naturally found in the grape, resulting in decreased blood flow to the kidneys.
-More recently, it has been considered that tartaric acid may be the cause.
-However, to date, no specific toxic agent has been clearly identified.
-Since it is currently unknown why these fruits are toxic, any exposure should be a cause for potential concern.
+Over the years, there has been speculation that the toxicity may be due to a mycotoxin (a toxic substance produced by a fungus or mold) or a salicylate (aspirin-like) drug that may be naturally found in the grape, resulting in decreased blood flow to the kidneys.
+More recently, tartaric acid has been proposed as the culprit.
+Tartaric acid is present in the fruit and may differ in concentration depending on the ripeness/maturity of the grape.
+Because of the unknowns regarding toxicity with grapes/raisins, any exposure is a cause for concern.

 What should I do if my dog eats grapes or raisins?

-If you suspect that your pet has eaten any of these fruits, contact your veterinarian, Pet Poison Helpline or an animal poison control service immediately.
+If you suspect that your pet has eaten any of these fruits, immediately contact your veterinarian or Pet Poison Helpline at 1-800-213-6680.
 Since there are still many unknowns associated with this poisoning, it is better not to take any risks when it comes to your dog's health.
-As with any toxin, the sooner the poisoning is diagnosed and treated, the less dangerous it will be for your pet, and the less expensive therapy will be for you.
+As with any toxin, the sooner the poisoning is diagnosed and treated, the better the prognosis.

 What are the symptoms of grape or raisin toxicity?